-This year, as the university and its community are celebrating those 175 years, Queen’s decided to do something big —bigger than anyone had ever done before.
+As university community members started planning the celebrations for Queen’s 175th anniversary year, they decided to do something bigger than anyone had ever done before.
+The result?
 On Sept.
 6, 2016, thousands of people gathered together on Nixon Field to break the Guinness World Record for the largest human letter.

 The event took its inspiration from a photo found in the university’s archives.
 Taken by Jack Chiang from the Kingston Whig-Standard, it depicts more than 100 football players on Richardson Stadium field in the rough shape of a Q. The athletes were about to start their two-week training camp in August of 1985 and wanted to show off their school spirit.
 Now, 31 years later, students, staff, faculty, alumni and members of the community came out to restage at the photo, but this time, much bigger.